 Primary Challenges for Targeted Populations

-The combination of the challenges above and other factors create significant barriers for persons with disabilities living in Montana, including:
+The combination of the challenges above and other factors created significant barriers for persons with disabilities living in Montana, including:

 Key Strategies to Address Barriers

-- Financial Literacy Training: Support people to develop skills and knowledge about personal money management and help them develop a plan for their financial future.
+- Financial Literacy Training: Supported people to develop skills and knowledge about personal money management and help them develop a plan for their financial future.

-- Employability Skills Training: Employability skills training increases a person’s ability to work with others and function socially.
-It also teaches how to adjust to workplace expectations, including written and unwritten rules and social norms.
+- Employability Skills Training: Increased participants’ ability to work with others and function socially.
+Taught participants how to adjust to workplace expectations, including written and unwritten rules and social norms.

-- Job clubs: Job clubs give job seekers the chance to meet and share information about the job search, the application process, and interviews.
-They can practice their job and social skills with one another to gain skills and confidence.
+- Job clubs: Job clubs gave job seekers the chance to meet and share information about the job search, the application process, and interviews.
+Participants practiced their job and social skills with one another to gain skills and confidence.

-Project E3 will provide Montana’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.
+Project E3 provided Montana’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.